lifegadget/docker-spidermonkey/README.md

 This is probably good enough and is the reason that this repo is on-hold.
 We have not deleted it yet because there may be some interest still in having a quickly deployable and footprint-minimized image based on the already small **wheezy** base image of Debian.

 If anyone wants to use this as a starting point by all means do so ... it is a reasonable starting point.
 If you're able to work around the compilation error that currently plagues this starting point then please drop us a PR and we'll incorporate it in.

+> **Note:** while not mentioned above, our intent is to use the [jsawk](https://github.com/micha/jsawk) and [resty](https://github.com/micha/resty) components which are great for DevOps which need to interact with RESTful API's and JSON.
+Both are dependant on a JS engine and hence the SpiderMoney business.